rasaalikonyte/project2-registration-form/README.md

 # Project Registration Form - Automation Testing with Cypress

-Welcome to the React Vite Registration Form Project.
+Welcome to the React Vite Registration Form Project!
 This project is focused on automation end-to-end testing with Cypress.

 ## Table of Contents